m19v/m19v.github.io/docs/tutorials/software-engineering/kafka.md

 - One can have as many partitions per topic as one want

+### Producers

+- Producers write date to topics (which are made of partitions)
+- Producers know in advance to which partition to write to (and which Kafka broker has it)
+- In case of Kafka failure, Producers will automatically recover

+#### **Producer's Message Key**

+- Producers can choose to send a **key** with the messsage (string, number, binary, etc.)
+- if `key=null`, data is sent round robin (partition 0, then 1, then 2..)
+- if `key!=null`, then all messages for that key will always go to the same partition (hashing)
+- A key are typically sent if you need message ordering for a specific field (ex: truck_id)

+#### Kafka Messages Anatomy

+- Key-binary
+  - can be null
+- Value-binary
+  - can be null
+- Compression Type
+  - none
+  - gzip
+  - snappy
+  - lz4
+  - zstd
+- Headers (optional)
+  - key/value
+  - key/value
+- Partition+Offset
+- Timestamp (system or user set)

+#### Kafka Message Serializer

+- Kafka only accepts bytes as an input from producers and sends bytes out as an output to consumers
+- Message Serialization means transforming objects/data into bytes
+- Serializers are used on the value and the key
+- Kafka comes with **Common Serializers**
+  - String (incl.
+JSON)
+  - Int, Float
+  - Avro
+  - Protobuf

+#### Kafka Message Key Hashing

+- A Kafka partitioner is a code logic that takes a record and determines to which partition to send it into
+- **Key Hashing** is the process of determining the mapping of a key to a partition
+- In the defualt Kafka partitioner, the keys are hashed using the **marmur2 algorithm** with the formula below:

+`targetPartition = Math.abs(Utils.marmur2(keyBytes)) % (numPartitions - 1)`

 ## What is Next?

 1. **Kafka for Beginners:** Kafka basics operations, producers and consumers